gadget-inc/templates/monthly-subscription-template/README.md

 - Validating plan record inputs (ex. currency codes)
 - Better frontend UI for billing page
 - Custom plan support for shops with special agreements
+- Disabling webhooks and external functionality when no plan selected